coop-deluxe/sm64coopdx/docs/lua/functions-7.md

 ## [texture_to_lua_table](#texture_to_lua_table)

 ### Description
 Converts a texture's pixels to a Lua table.
 Returns nil if failed.
-Otherwise, returns a table as a pure memory buffer.
-Supports rgba16 and rgba32 textures
+Otherwise, returns a 1-indexed table of RGBA pixels

 ### Lua Example
-`texture_to_lua_table(tex)`
+`local tableValue = texture_to_lua_table(tex)`

 ### Parameters
 | Field | Type |